228Labs/freeplay-google-demo/freeplay.md

 <img src="https://228labs.com/freeplay-google-demo/images/filter.png" width="600" alt="Filter">

 ## Prompt Management
-Freeplay offers [native prompt management](https://docs.freeplay.ai/docs/managing-prompts) which simplifies the process of version and testing different prompt versions.
+Freeplay offers [native prompt management](https://docs.freeplay.ai/docs/managing-prompts), which simplifies the process of version and testing different prompt versions.
+You can experiment with changes to ADK agent instructions in the Freeplay UI, test different models, and push updates to your code.

 To leverage Freeplay's prompt management capabilities alongside the Google ADK you'll want to use Freeplay ADK agent wrapper.
-The FreeplayLLMAgent extends the ADK's base LlmAgent class but instead of having to hard code the prompt you can version prompts in the Freeplay application.
+`FreeplayLLMAgent` extends the ADK's base LlmAgent class, so that instead of having to hard code your prompts as agent instructions, you can version prompts in the Freeplay application.

 First define a prompt in Freeplay by going to Prompts -> Create prompt template.

 <img src="https://228labs.com/freeplay-google-demo/images/filter.png" width="600" alt="Prompt">